toucansites/website/contents/docs/[05]templates/[05]toucan-templates/index.md

 ## Assets

-Assets typically live in a directory called assets, and include subfolders for `css` and `js`.
+Static assets such as CSS, JavaScript and images live inside the assets directory.
+The entire directory is recursively copied to the output root during site generation, preserving the structure.

 ### CSS files

-Toucan templates split styles into modular CSS files for maintainability.
-Here are the most common files and what they do:
+CSS files are organized into functional modules for better maintainability and reusability.
+Toucan templates often include the following standard stylesheets:

 @FAQ {
     @Question {
         `variables.css`
     }
     @Answer {
-        Defines color tokens, spacing, typography, and theme variables for light/dark mode.
+        Defines color tokens, typography, spacing units, and theme variables (e.g., light/dark mode support).
     }
 }